-The U.S. Food and Drug Administration recently announced a voluntary recall of the heartburn medication ranitidine.
+The U.S. Food and Drug Administration (FDA) recently announced a voluntary recall of the heartburn medication ranitidine.
 This is the active ingredient in the brand name drug Zantac, which is sold by the drug maker Sanofi.
+Other companies have done a voluntary recall for their ranitidine medications.

 An FDA investigation found that the medication, as well as generic ranitidine tablets, contained dangerous levels of N-nitrosodimethylamine (NDMA).
-NDMA is a probable human carcinogen, so consumers of Zantac and generic ranitidine may be at risk for developing cancer.
+NDMA is a probable human carcinogen, so consumers of Zantac and generic Zantac (ranitidine) may be at risk for developing cancer.

 Zantac is an over-the-counter medication sold at drugstores like Walgreens and CVS.
-Doctors may also prescribe ranitidine to treat conditions like gastroesophageal reflux disease (GERD) and acid reflux.
+Doctors may also prescribe ranitidine to treat conditions such as gastroesophageal reflux disease (GERD), peptic ulcer disease, and acid reflux.
 For more information on how GERD VA Ratings work, click here!

 The makers of Zantac are now facing a class action lawsuit for the link to this cancer-causing chemical.
 If you or a loved one previously took this drug and developed cancer, you may be able to make a Zantac cancer claim through a law firm.
 You could also be eligible for compensation.